foundriesio/docs/source/reference-manual/security/tee-on-versal-acap.rst

 Imagine that Xilinx/AMD releases a new version of the PLM firmware, the firmware controls the actual cryptographic operations requested by OP-TEE.

-Without having to rebuild the complete WIC image, the developer could just update and rebuild OP-TEE and PLM and include these new binaries in the BOOT.BIN image using the BIF file previously mentioned; then it would use the Xilinx Software Command Line Tool (xsct) to boot it.
+Without having to rebuild the complete WIC image, a developer can update and rebuild OP-TEE and PLM, including these new binaries in the BOOT.BIN image using the BIF file previously mentioned.
+Then the Xilinx Software Command Line Tool (xsct) can be used to boot it:

 .. code-block:: none